esulu/ICS3U-Battleship-Game/README.md

 - Shot accuracy
 - Shots/Hits/Misses
 - Un-comment the ship
 - Print the board for each user ship entry
+- trim user entries